 What is a Page Title?

-Page Titles are what you see at the very top of a website page and in your browser tab, and they typically describe that particular web page is about.
+Page titles are what you see at the very top of a website page and in your browser tab, and they typically describe what that particular web page is about at a high level.
 In addition to helping your site visitors figure out what a page is about, Google’s web crawlers—those little robots that scan the interwebs reading ALL that content—pick up the “page title” attribute in the code embedded in the web page.
 Still with me?
-Since page titles describe what a page is about, Google counts this as significant information to add to search results.
+Since page titles describe what a page is about, Google counts this as significant information to add to search results- making them extremely important.

-Content Management Systems like Drupal, WordPress, and Joomla all have easily accessible page title fields (usually at the top—go figure)
+Content management systems like Drupal, WordPress, and HubSpot all have easily accessible page title fields (usually at the top—go figure).